Sabika Sheikh's funeral prayers offered at Karachi's Hakeem Saeed ground

 She will be laid to rest at the Azimpura graveyard in Shah Faisal Colony.

-Security arrangements were tight at Hakeem Saeed Ground, where a number of government officials and political leaders, including Sindh Chief Minister Murad Shah, Sindh Governer Muhammad Zubair, Sindh Home Minister Sohail Anwar Siyal and others attended her funeral prayers.
+Security arrangements were tight at Hakeem Saeed Ground, where a number of government officials and political leaders, including Sindh Chief Minister Murad Shah, Sindh Governer Muhammad Zubair, Sindh Home Minister Sohail Anwar Siyal, Pak Sarzameen Party chief Mustafa Kamal, Pakistan Tehreek-i-Insaf's (PTI) Halim Adil Sheikh and others attended her funeral prayers.

 About 100 police officers were deployed at the ground, where a bomb disposal squad had conducted a sweep to ensure security for attendees.